-8 SoC Peripherals
+8 Peripherals

-The complete FPGA design consists not only of the CPU core, but a number of components that allow it to operate as well as to communicate with the outside environment.
-They are connected to the core using a shared 32-bit bus.
+The complete FPGA design consists not only of the CPU core, but a number of components that allow it to operate and communicate with the outside environment.
+They are connected using a shared 32-bit bus.

 8.1 UART